By Pam Martens and Russ Martens: December 1, 2020 ~

 We know that Mnuchin didn’t use his $50 billion of taxpayers’ money in his slush fund to trade foreign currencies, ostensibly what the ESF was created to do during the Great Depression to support the U.S. dollar, because the Fed has released reports for the first three quarters of this year indicating that it did not intervene on behalf of the ESF in foreign exchange markets.

-We also know that Mnuchin’s ESF slush fund grew by $500 billion in the spring of this year because the CARES Act legislation mandated that amount of money to be first deposited into the Exchange Stabilization Fund.
+We also know that Mnuchin’s ESF slush fund grew by $500 billion in the spring of this year because its financial statement indicates this amount of money came from the CARES Act.
 (According to Mnuchin’s November 19 letter, he “was personally involved in drafting the relevant part” of the CARES Act.)
 The Treasury Secretary was directed under the Act to use up to $46 billion of the $500 billion to make direct loans and loan guarantees to pandemic-impacted businesses as follows: up to $25 billion to passenger air carriers; up to $4 billion to cargo air carriers; and up to $17 billion to businesses critical to national security.
 The balance of $454 billion was to go exclusively to the Federal Reserve to be used as loss absorbing capital for the Fed’s emergency lending facilities.

 Despite the very clear directive of the CARES Act, Treasury Secretary Mnuchin only provided $114 billion to the Fed for its emergency lending facilities and $20 billion of that came from the ESF prior to passage of the CARES Act.
 That means that out of $454 billion that Congress earmarked to the Fed’s emergency lending facilities under the CARES Act, Mnuchin only handed over $94 billion, leaving $360 billion sitting at his disposal in the ESF slush fund.
 According to Mnuchin’s letter of November 19, he has more than half ($26 billion) of the $46 billion he was to make in direct loans still unused.
 If you add the $26 billion to the $360 billion, Mnuchin has been sitting on a $386 billion slush fund that he is allowed to use without any Congressional approval for the past eight months.
 And, had President Trump been re-elected, as his administration had expected, the CARES Act provided that the ESF would not have to turn that pile of money over to the Treasury’s General Fund until January 1, 2026.
 The CARES Act reads as follows: